Young-oon Kim decided to follow Sun Myung Moon in 1955 – but it ended in flames and tears

 ▲ 白南柱氏 （右端） と李韻道牧師 （右から2人目) 、 1930年ごろの平壌にて

 Mr. Paek Nam-joo 白南柱 (right) and Mr. Lee Yong-do 李韻道 (second from right) in Pyongyang 平壌 circa 1930.
-From the left, the remaining three are: Park seung-geul (in black) and Lee Ho-bin 李浩彬 who frequently worked together; and the woman standing in the center may well be Myung-hwa Yoo.
-Lee Ho-bin was the leader of the Jesus Church and he was asked by Moon to officiate at his marriage to Choi Sun-kil.
+From the left, the remaining three are: Park seung-geul 朴承傑 (in black) and Lee Ho-bin 李浩彬 who frequently worked together; and the woman standing in the center may well be Yoo Myung-hwa ( 劉明花, the Goddess of Wonsan 元山 who claimed to be the incarnation of Jesus after a spiritual experience she had in around 1927).
+Lee Ho-bin was the leader of the Jesus Church and he was asked by Moon to officiate at his marriage to Choi Seon-gil.
 According to Michael Breen, in November 1943 Lee Ho-bin came up by train from Pyongyang to officiate.
 When he was about 17, Kim Baek-moon 金百文 joined a church affiliated with Paek Nam-joo and Lee Yong-do in Northeast Korea.
-In 1945 Moon joined Kim Baek-moon’s Israel Monastery for six months.
+It was called the Israel Monastery, and Kim later used the same name for his own church near Seoul.
+In November 1945 Moon joined Kim Baek-moon’s Israel Monastery for six months.